StefanAmur/test/4thDimension.md

 - [x] Page has an H1 tag
 - [x] Page has keyword meta tags
 - [x] Page has a title with the keywords in
-- [x] Page loads fast - on desktop, not mobile
+- [x] Page loads fast - !!on desktop, not mobile

 ### Keep your workspace clean